OpenVidu/openvidu.io-docs/docs/openvidu-pro/scalability.md

 #### Sessions cannot be moved between Media Nodes

 Current scalability features doesn't support dynamic migration of OpenVidu Sessions between Media Nodes.
 Once a Session is initialized inside a Media Node, it will remain there until it is closed.
 We will work to support Session migration between Media Nodes to A) improve fault tolerance upon the possibility of a Media Node crashing and B) make easier the scale-down process of your OpenVidu Pro cluster, so you don't have to wait until all Sessions inside a Media Node are closed to drop that Media Node from the cluster.

-#### There is no automatic elasticity yet

-The automated scale-in and scale-out of Media Nodes according to server load is an important feature that OpenVidu Pro will provide in the future.
-This way you will be able to configure your OpenVidu Pro cluster to automatically launch new Media Nodes when the CPU load of the existing ones reaches certain point, and drop Media Nodes when CPU load decreases.

 <br>